 Any failure to pay an employee their usual wage (or any agreed reduced rate) on the correct date would constitute an unlawful deduction from wages and the employee could bring a claim for the arrears and/or resign and claim constructive unfair dismissal.

-The Government is offering temporary Coronavirus Business Interruption Loans through the British Business Bank, which should be available to small and medium-sized businesses from this week.
+The Government is offering temporary Coronavirus Business Interruption Loans through the British Business Bank, which should be available to small and medium-sized businesses.
 Employers are likely to be expected to take advantage of this and/or other measures put in place by the Government to assist businesses prior to receiving a grant, rather than considering making redundancies in the interim.
 It is likely that any such redundancies could be considered to be unfair.

-Alternatively, employers could try to agree with employees that they will be furloughing them and that they will be paid when the funds are received from HMRC.
+Alternatively, employers could try to agree with employees that they will be furloughing them and that they will be paid when the funds are received from HMRC (i.e. an agreed variation to pay date).
 This would not amount to a valid waiver of a claim for unlawful deductions from wages but employees may understand the employer’s position and not bring claims.

 Employees who are furloughed are not dismissed or made redundant.